 It is important to keep mobile after surgery.
 You will find you get stiff if sitting for longer than about 20 minutes, so get up and walk about regularly.
 Walking outside is fine but again, increase your walking distances gradually.
-The fibrous wall of the disc cannot be repaired during surgery and will heal at different times for everybody, so you will be advised to avoid lifting anything heavy, certainly for the first 2-3 weeks, but maybe for as long as three months, after your operation.
-Having surgery does not prevent you from developing further disc degeneration.
+You will be advised to avoid lifting anything heavy, certainly for the first few weeks, but maybe for as long as three months, after your operation.

-Please check with your consultant and physiotherapist when you are able to resume specific activities, such as swimming or running, as the advice could range from between two weeks to three months.
+Please check with your consultant and physiotherapist when you are able to resume specific activities, such as swimming or golf, as the advice could range from between six weeks to three months.
 A gradual return to sport is then advisable.
-Your surgeon may advise you to avoid flying for six weeks (and longhaul flights for up to three months) because of the increased risk of deep vein thrombosis after surgery.
+Your surgeon may advise you to avoid flying for six weeks (and long-haul flights for up to three months) because of the increased risk of deep vein thrombosis after surgery.